 Most swamp tours operate in the Honey Island Swamp, the Jean Lafitte National Historical Park and Preserve, or in the Maurepas Swamp Wildlife Management Area.
-All three locations are approximately a 30 to 40 minute drive from the French Quarter.
+All three locations are approximately a 30 to 40-minute drive from the French Quarter of New Orleans.

 The biggest advantage of airboat tours is that they are smaller than the swamp boats that carry up to 20 tourists, so you can get farther into the swamps at low tide.
 Airboats are also faster and offer a more exciting experience.